Tesla reports third fire involving Model S electric car

 At the time, Musk did not say if Tesla would make any changes to the Model S battery design as a result of the first accident.
 Jarvis-Shean had no immediate comment when asked if such changes were being considered.

+Since the first fire, Tesla’s shares have lost more than 27 percent and this week’s declines are the worst one-week drop since May 2012.

-Additional reporting by Deepa Seetharaman; Editing by Gerald E. McCormick, Maureen Bavdek and Jim Marshall
+Additional reporting by Deepa Seetharaman; Editing by Gerald E. McCormick and Maureen Bavdek